bioacoustic-ai/bacpipe/README.md

 - ConvNext architecture
 - trained on the xeno-canto large section of BirdSet

 This CNN is trained in two phases.
 The main contribution of this model is its interpretability.
-Tt learns prototypes in the second training phase which can be used during inference time to visualize sections of the spectrogam that were most important for classification.
+It learned prototypes during its second training phase which can be used during inference time to visualize sections of the spectrogram that were most important for classification.
+It also reaches competitive performance on bird classification tasks.
 The (include) classifier can distinguish 9736 classes.

 ### AvesEcho_PaSST
 - transformer